Luis Robert Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.98 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.98).

-- Reds pitchers combine to rank 13th in baseball in home runs surrendered (33 total, 1.1 per game).
+- The Reds rank 13th in baseball in home runs given up (35 total, 1.1 per game).

-- Greene gets the start for the Reds, his seventh of the season.
-He is 0-1 with a 2.89 ERA and 40 strikeouts through 28 2/3 innings pitched.
+- Lodolo makes the start for the Reds, his seventh of the season.
+He is 2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched.

-- In his last outing on Saturday against the Oakland Athletics, the right-hander tossed five innings, giving up no earned runs while surrendering five hits.
+- In his most recent time out on Sunday, the left-hander went five innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.

-- The 23-year-old has a 2.89 ERA and 12.9 strikeouts per nine innings across six games this season, while giving up a batting average of .259 to his opponents.
+- In six games this season, the 25-year-old has put up an ERA of 6.16, with 12.9 strikeouts per nine innings.
+Opponents are batting .338 against him.

 © 2023 Data Skrive.
 All rights reserved.